20 Food Combos to Triple Your Weight Loss

 Lentils + Broth + Tomatoes

 Looking for a filling, fat-burning lunch?
 Turn to lentil soup.
-A Spanish study found people who ate four weekly servings of legumes as part of a calorie-restricted diet lost more weight than those who ate the same amount of calories but didn’t include as many legumes.
+A study in The American Journal of Clinical Nutrition found people who ate a daily serving of pulses as part of a calorie-restricted diet lost more weight than those who ate the same amount of calories but didn't include as many legumes.
 The broth can also help boost weight loss by filling you up without the unwanted extra calories.
 Add in some anti-inflammatory tomatoes, which can also help you reverse leptin resistance, leading to more weight loss.
-For more piping hot ways to shed pounds, check out our 20 Best Broth-Based Soups for Weight Loss.

 Honeydew + Watermelon + Mint